-If you are doing some repairs, sometimes you can ask for a free tire rotation, it may work.
-Another factor to find out how much does a tire rotation cost is where you got your tires.
-If you did your research and chose the best place to buy tires, then you should get a free tire rotation with that purchase.
+As mentioned above, you can ask for a free tire rotation with another repair or service, such as an oil change.
+Another factor determining how much a tire rotation costs is where you got your tires.
+If you research and choose the best place to buy tires like Tires Plus, you should get a free lifetime tire rotation with every purchase.

-But if you go with the DIY option, then it will not even take 20 minutes and is completely free.
+But if you go with the DIY option, it will not even take 20 minutes and is completely free.
 It’s a simple process and can easily be done at home if you have the time and inclination.
 We highly recommend this if you know a lot about tires, like maintaining correct pressure, reading the codes on the sidewall, telling if a tire is directional, balancing tires before alignment, etc.

 Is Rotating tires worth the cost?

 Are tire rotations worth it?
 The answer is yes.
-We rotate our tires to make sure that the tires wear evenly, and therefore last longer.
-If a tire wears out faster than the other three, you will find yourself having to replace one or two tires instead of all four at once.
+Tire rotation ensures that the tires wear evenly and therefore last longer.
+If a tire wears out faster than the other three, you must replace one or two tires instead of all four at once.
 Tire rotation is not difficult, but it should be done correctly.

 Without proper maintenance, tires can wear out prematurely.
 The tread on the tires becomes thinner, increasing your chances of a blowout while driving.
-A tire rotation helps prevent this by making sure the pressure is evenly distributed throughout all four tires on a car.
+A tire rotation helps prevent this by ensuring the pressure is evenly distributed throughout all four tires on a car.

 Regular tire rotations can help prevent premature tire wear and can help you get the most out of your investment in new tires.
 Tire rotation schedules vary from vehicle to vehicle.
 Before you do anything, check your car’s owner’s manual or ask our service advisors for a recommended schedule.